MinionAttack/conllu-conll-tool/README.md

 13. Remove sentences containing empty nodes in *XX.1* format which can cause problems with some parsers.
 14. Converts a file without *Enhanced UD* annotation to a file with *Enhanced UD* annotation.
 This is done by filling column 8 with the contents of column 6 and 7 separated by a colon.
+15. Extracts the indicated percentage of phrases into a new file.

 **It is important to note that the script uses the _output_ folder as the base directory for both input and output files in some features.**